NielsIH/SnapSpot/docs/MARKER_TYPES_PHASE_5_EXPORT.md

 **Actions:**
 1. In `lib/snapspot-data/writer.js`, update `buildExport()`:

-2. Accept new parameter: `customMarkerTypes` (array of MarkerTypeDefinition objects).
+2. Accept new parameter: `markerTypeDefinitions` (array of MarkerTypeDefinition objects, serialized as `markerTypeDefinitions` key in the export JSON).

 3. In the export output, conditionally add `markerTypeDefinitions`:
 ```javascript